Reno 911!: Filming

-On October 9, 2006, Comedy Central confirmed 13 new episodes to make up Reno 911!
-Season Five, though the season actually contained 16 episodes.
-Production of Season Five started in January and wrapped up in April.
-Reno 911!
-Season Five premiered on January 16, 2008.
-On March 27, 2007, Superstation WGN acquired the first four seasons of the half-hour comedy for a two-year run.
+On October 9, 2006, Comedy Central confirmed 13 new episodes to make up a fifth season, though the season actually contained 16 episodes.
+Production started in January and wrapped in April.
+Season 5 premiered on January 16, 2008.

+On March 27, 2007, Superstation WGN acquired the first four seasons for a two-year run.
 The syndicated Reno 911! is a part of their late night comedy block.
 Reruns are syndicated to broadcast stations.
-In 2007, Lennon and Garant later appeared in-character on a comedy compilation CD, Comedy Death-Ray, released on September 11, singing a song about why not to use drugs.
+Lennon and Garant later appeared in-character on a comedy compilation CD, Comedy Death-Ray, released on September 11, 2007, singing a song about why not to use drugs.

-On November 10, 2008, Comedy Central confirmed 10 new episodes to make up Reno 911!
-Season Six, the final season.
+On November 10, 2008, Comedy Central confirmed 10 new episodes to make up a sixth and final season.
 Principal photography was done between November and December 2008.
 Carmen Electra was a guest star on an episode filmed December 5, 2008 at Grant High School in Los Angeles.
 Season Six premiered on April 1, 2009, on Comedy Central.
-Season Six consisted of fifteen episodes.
-Cast members Carlos Alazraqui, Wendi McLendon-Covey, and Mary Birdsong did not return for the final season and their characters' absence was explained as fatalities from an explosion in the Season Five finale.
-In addition, actors Ian Roberts and Joe Lo Truglio were added to the principal cast as Sergeant Jack Declan and Deputy Frank Salvatore Rizzo, respectively.
+Season 6 consisted of fifteen episodes.
+Cast members Alazraqui, McLendon-Covey and Birdsong did not return for the final season and their characters' absences were explained as fatalities from an explosion in the fifth season finale.
+Additionally, actors Ian Roberts and Joe Lo Truglio were added to the principal cast as Sergeant Jack Declan and Deputy Frank Salvatore Rizzo, respectively.

-On August 13, 2009, Thomas Lennon announced through Twitter that the show had ended its six-year run.
-In response to the cancellation, residents and officials of Reno, Nevada petitioned to save the show.
+On August 13, 2009, Lennon announced through Twitter that the show had ended its six-year run.
+In response to the cancellation, Reno residents and officials petitioned to save the show.